truenas/documentation/content/CORE/UIReference/DirectoryServices/NISScreen.md

 Use **SAVE** save configuration settings.

-Use **REBUILD DIRECTORY SERVICE CACHE** to resync the cache if it becomes out of sync or fewer users than expected are available in the permissions editors. it .
+Use **REBUILD DIRECTORY SERVICE CACHE** to resync the cache if it becomes out of sync or fewer users than expected are available in the permissions editors.

 For more information see [Setting NIS]({{< relref "/CORE/CORETutorials/DirectoryServices/NIS.md" >}}).